-As of June 30, 2021
+As of December 31, 2021

+The Directors shall hold office for one (1) year and until their successors are elected and qualified in accordance with the Corporation's By-Laws.
 The write-ups below include positions currently held by the directors and executive officers, as well as positions held during the past five years.